A gift subscription delivered by post

 Bill Ashworth has walked the Lake District fells for forty years and completed all 214 Wainwrights twice.
 Philosophical, unhurried, and gently teaching his recently retired companion Geoff that stopping to look is not the same as stopping.
 His letters are about walking, thinking, and what large landscapes do to a person.

-Each letter is a full A4 page of correspondence — written to your recipient, by name.
+Each letter is a couple of A4 pages of correspondence — written to your recipient, by name.
 Choose a writer below to read an extract.

 Dear Margaret,